dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes:_From_services_to_Gateway_API.markdown

 ```

-It's interesting to note that the cloud provider gives us option to configure the service through specific [annotations](https://cloud-provider-azure.sigs.k8s.io/topics/loadbalancer/#loadbalancer-annotations), as in the sample below.
+It's interesting to note that the cloud provider gives us options to configure the service through specific [annotations](https://cloud-provider-azure.sigs.k8s.io/topics/loadbalancer/#loadbalancer-annotations), as in the sample below.

 ```yaml